In Search of the Castaways

 In Search of the Castaways (Les Enfants du capitaine Grant) is a novel by the French writer Jules Verne, published in 1867–68.
-The original edition, published by Hetzel, contains a number of illustrations by Édouard Riou.
+The original edition, published by Hetzel, contains illustrations by Édouard Riou.
 In 1876, it was republished by George Routledge & Sons as a three volume set titled A Voyage Round The World.
 The three volumes were subtitled South America, Australia, and New Zealand.
 As often with Verne, English translations have appeared under different names; another edition has the overall title Captain Grant's Children and has two volumes subtitled The Mysterious Document and Among the Cannibals.
+The modern unabridged English translation is done by Don Sample.